-Special virus COVID-19 n°9 - For the attention of students
+Special COVID-19 n°9 - For the attention of students

-in the context of crisis management related to the COVID-19 pandemic: Recognition of work, support & solidarity, no automatic validation in the 2nd half of the year.
+within the framework of the crisis management related to the COVID-19 pandemic: Recognition of work, support & solidarity, no automatic validation of the 2nd semester.

-In addition to the numerous solidarity aid programs that Aix-Marseille University has set up for its students, the commitment of the teaching teams to organize distance learning for 80,000 students has been intense and the examination procedures introduced are unprecedented.
+Beyond the numerous solidarity aids that Aix-Marseille University has put in place for its students, the commitment of the teaching teams to organise distance learning for the benefit of 80,000 students has been intense and the examination methods introduced are unprecedented.

-Placing the student at the heart of the scheme, these exceptional arrangements guarantee both legitimate recognition of the good work done by students who can do so, and support for the students most in difficulty in the face of the health crisis.
+Placing the student at the heart of the system, these exceptional procedures guarantee both legitimate recognition of the good work done by those students who are able to do so, and support for those students who are having the most difficulty in dealing with the health crisis.
 Without automatic validation of the semester.

-While inaccurate information has been circulating since yesterday on this subject, it is important for me to officially bring you clear and factual elements, fundamental for your future.
-We are at your side.
+While inaccurate information has been circulating since yesterday on this subject, it is important for me to officially bring you the clear and factual elements, fundamental for your future.
+We're here for you.

-These exam modalities, for all AMU students, appear in an "Exam Guide", voted - without any votes against - by the AMU political bodies concerned, on Monday 13 April 2020.
-This guide was drawn up by AMU's political teams in consultation with the 18 heads of faculties and schools, the student representatives of the various trade union representatives, the national network of Vice-Presidents for Education and the MESRI.
+These examination procedures, for all AMU students, are included in an "Examination Guide", which was voted on - without any votes against - by the AMU political bodies concerned, on Monday 13 April 2020.
+This guide was drawn up by AMU's political teams in consultation with the 18 heads of faculties and schools, the student representatives of the various trade unions, the national network of training vice-presidents and the MESRI.

-Three main principles, all shared by these actors, guided the conception of the guide:
+Three main principles, all shared by these actors, guided the design of the guide

-- placing the student at the heart of the reflection ;
+- to place the student at the heart of the reflection ;

-- value and recognize the work done during containment when e-learning conditions were good;
+- to value and recognize the work done during the confinement when the e-learning conditions were good;

-- support the students most in difficulty in the health crisis and secure their courses.
+- to support the students who have the most difficulties in the health crisis and to secure their pathways.

-This guide now sets the framework for the organisation of the exams that each faculty and AMU school will take according to its specificities.
+This guide now sets out the framework for the organisation of examinations, which each faculty and school of AMU will adopt according to its own specificities.
 Official communication to students is ensured by means of an e-mail from the Dean or Director to the students and posting on the website of the faculty or school.
 This guide is available here

-- Evaluation will be made of the work done this semester, before, during and after the containment.
-Only the marks obtained before the confinement will be counted, as well as the marks obtained during the confinement or after if the latter are higher than 10/20.
+- The evaluation will be made of the work done this semester, before, during and after the lockdown.
+Only the grades obtained before the lockdown will be counted, as well as the grades obtained during the lockdown or after if they are higher than 10/20.

-- Students who have not been able to be assessed during the crisis or who have not been able to obtain satisfactory results - provided they have validated their first semester - will move on to the next year and will be able to follow support courses.
-During these courses, they will be evaluated with benevolence so that they can be given a mark.
-Concerning the details of these courses, several systems are still under study to enable any student who wishes to succeed: two intensive weeks at the beginning of the academic year, courses spread over the semester, tutoring...
-The important thing is that students should have the solid and necessary basis to follow the courses of the new semester in which they will be enrolled at the beginning of the academic year, without being drowned under the workload.
+- The students who could not be evaluated during the crisis or who could not have satisfactory results - provided that they have validated their first semester - will pass to the next year and will be able to follow support courses.
+During these courses, they will be evaluated with kindness so that they can benefit from a mark.
+Concerning the details of these courses, several systems are still being studied to enable all willing students to succeed: two intensive weeks at the beginning of the school year, courses spread out over the semester, tutoring, etc. The important thing is that students should have the solid foundations necessary to follow the courses of the new semester in which they will be enrolled at the beginning of the school year, without being drowned by the workload.

-Thus, AMU does not neutralise the semester.
-A pedagogical continuity plan has been set up and the vast majority of AMU courses have been organised at a distance (e-learning) since the beginning of the confinement.
-Students can therefore continue to study and it is in their best interest to do so.
-The knowledge and skills acquired in this semester will be necessary to succeed in the next semester, as they will be in their future professional life.
-In addition, the grades obtained may be used to offset those of the previous semester.
-Only some very practical teaching units (UE) on technical installations that cannot take place and some UEs with very large numbers of students without continuous TD monitoring could be not assessed.
-In this case, alternative activities are under consideration.
+Thus, AMU does not neutralize the semester.
+An educational continuity plan has been put in place and the vast majority of AMU's courses have been organized at a distance (e-learning) since the beginning of the lockdown.
+Students can therefore continue to study and it is in their interest to do so.
+The knowledge and skills acquired during this semester will be necessary to succeed in the next semester, just as they will be in their future professional life.
+In addition, the grades obtained can be used to compensate for the previous semester's grades.
+Only certain very practical teaching units (UE) on technical installations which cannot take place and certain UE, with very high numbers of students without continuous control in TD, could be non-assessed.
+In this case, substitute activities are being studied.

 What about face-to-face exams?

-The likelihood of being able to organize face-to-face examinations in the coming months seems low.
-We would like to keep the second semester exams of semester 1 on university premises, however AMU's pedagogical teams are already working on alternative solutions to avoid any new impediment.
+The likelihood of being able to organise face-to-face exams in the coming months seems low.
+We would like to maintain the second semester exams of semester 1 on the university site, but the AMU pedagogical teams are already working on alternative solutions in case of any new impediment.

-2. What is the status of solidarity aid
+2. 2.
+What is the status of solidarity aid?

-Since the beginning of the confinement on March 17, we have been very attentive to the situation of our students and to the evolution of this situation.
-We have urgently organized aid systems in the areas of food, social, medical and psychological support, assistance with repatriation from abroad, we are trying to bridge the digital divide and allow e-learning, we are trying to make up for the cessation of remunerative internships...
+Since the beginning of the lockdown on March 17, we have been very attentive to the situation of our students and to the evolution of this situation.
+We have organized emergency aid systems for food, social, medical and psychological support, repatriation assistance from abroad, we are trying to bridge the digital divide and enable e-education, we are trying to compensate for the cessation of remunerative internships...

-- It should be noted that nearly 4,000 students on our Aix-Marseille sites have remained confined alone or in the "cité U"; some are in great difficulty.
+- It is important to know that nearly 4,000 students on our Aix-Marseille sites have been left alone or in cité U; some are in great difficulty.

-- At the beginning of the crisis, we sent you a survey by e-mail to evaluate your medical, social and psychological needs.
-60% of you answered us.
-Nearly 600 wished to be contacted again by our Disability Mission, nearly 1200 by our SIUMPPS staff and more than 1600 by the CROUS social services.
-In total, more than 3,600 AMU students have already benefited from medical-social or psychological follow-up or support.
+- At the beginning of the crisis we sent you an email survey to evaluate your medical, social and psychological needs.
+60% of you responded.
+Nearly 600 wished to be contacted by our Mission handicap, nearly 1200 by our SIUMPPS staff and more than 1600 by the CROUS social services.
+In total, more than 3,600 AMU students have already benefited from medical and social or psychological follow-up or support.

-We don't forget the others.
-The confinement is not over, the resumption of face-to-face classes will not take place before September and the exams are approaching.
-Our teams remain mobilized to provide you with answers and support if you need it.
-Of course, we are trying to contact students in the digital divide who do not have access to their emails, and therefore to our survey.
-As you know, we have sent them SMS messages and contacted those who wish to do so.
-We are continuing this follow-up, we remain attentive and do not hesitate to pass on the information.
+We have not forgotten the others.
+The lockdown is not over yet, the resumption of classes will not be possible before September and exams are approaching.
+Our teams remain mobilized to provide you with answers and support if needed.
+Of course, we are trying to contact the students who do not have access to their emails, and therefore to our survey.
+As you know, we have sent them text messages and contacted those who wanted to be contacted.
+We are continuing this follow-up, we remain attentive, and do not hesitate to pass on the information.

-- In terms of food aid, solidarity is being further strengthened with more than 2,000 food parcels and hygiene kits distributed every week on university sites.
-This is made possible thanks, in particular, to the voluntary work of AMU staff and students.
+- As far as food aid is concerned, solidarity is being further strengthened with more than 2,000 food parcels and hygiene kits distributed each week on university sites.
+This is possible thanks to the voluntary work of AMU staff and students.

-Really, I thank you very warmly for your generosity, just as I sincerely thank ALL the student associations that are mobilising, our partners from the local authorities (the Cities of Aix and Marseille, the Métropole AMPM, the CD13 and the PACA Sud Region who support us), the CROUS, the Restos du cœur, the association Vendredi 13 and our partners from the mass distribution.
+I would like to thank you very warmly for your generosity, as well as ALL the student associations that are mobilized, our partners from the local authorities (the cities of Aix and Marseille, the Metropole AMPM, the CD13 and the Région PACA Sud who support us), the CROUS, the Restos du cœur, the association Vendredi 13 and our partners from the mass distribution.

 - To reduce the digital divide and enable e-learning, we distributed 200 SIM cards, a hundred USB keys and nearly 350 computers.

-- Concerning students in mobility, 330 AMU students are eligible for repatriation assistance.
-It will be financed by the university, by the Southern Region and ERASMUS.
+- Concerning mobile students, 330 AMU students are eligible for repatriation assistance.
+It will be financed by the university, the Southern Region and ERASMUS.

-Dear students, dear students, dear everyone, take great care of yourselves and everyone else.
+Dear students, dear all, take good care of yourselves and of everyone.